Vochannguyen/vochannguyen.github.io/_pages/about.md

 I am a Master's of Data Science Graduate Student at SMU.

-My Data Science Track is in Machine Learning Models, where my specialty is in KNN, Naive Bayes, and Multiple Linear Regression model.
-My case studies can be found in the Projects Tab, and the video presentations are in the Video Presentations Tab.
+My Data Science specialty is in Machine Learning.
+I am currently working on my capstone project in Education.
+My case studies can be found in the Projects Tab, and the video presentations are included.
+Additionally, my Core Clarity, Resume/CV, and Teaching can be found int he navigation bar.

-My interests are playing basketball, serving at church, and traveling.
+In my free time, I enjoy playing basketball, serving at church, and traveling with my lovely wife.

 <br>